puppetlabs/puppet-specifications/language/types_values_variables.md

 When matched against a `String` with a size constraint, all enumerated strings must comply with the size constraint.

+An `Enum` without any given parameters matches all other Enum, and thus matches all possible Strings.

 #### Type Algebra